donovangg/donovangg/README.md

 # Hi I'm Donovan!

-I'm a web developer in Los Angeles looking to build cool things.
-I enjoy checking out new tech and <br> I'm always interested to learn new things.
+I'm just trynna build some cool things.

 ## Right Now I've Been Working on:
 ### [Mainichi](https://mainichi.vercel.app/): A way to track anime airing everyday of the week.